Commercial Radio

 The rest of the commercial stations that popped up around the country were varied – offering a wide range of chat, music, and entertainment.

-By 1988, there was a total of 69 local commercial stations available to choose from.
+By 1988, there were a total of 69 local commercial stations to choose from.
 In the same year, the government also allowed commercial groups to start broadcasting in new formats and frequencies.

 By 1992, national commercial radio appeared for the first time in the UK, with three stations licensed in total: Virgin Radio, Talk Radio, and Classic FM.